-Faced with phenomenal growth in postwar vehicular traffic, the New Jersey State Highway Department mapped out a network of proposed controlled-access highways in 1960.
+FROM THE DELAWARE MEMORIAL BRIDGE TO THE SHORE: Faced with phenomenal growth in postwar vehicular traffic, the New Jersey State Highway Department mapped out a network of proposed controlled-access highways in 1960.
 These highways were to supplement the Interstate highways and toll roads already legislated.

 One of the routes proposed, the NJ 60 Freeway, was to parallel US 40 between the Delaware Memorial Bridge approach in Deepwater, Salem County and Ocean City, Cape May County.
 For a short section in the Vineland-Millville area, the proposed east-west NJ 60 Freeway was to be dually signed with the north-south NJ 55 Freeway.
-Continuing east, the NJ 60 Freeway was to intersect proposed NJ 50 Freeway near Mays Landing, the Garden State Parkway just north of the Great Egg Harbor Bridge, and the proposed US 9 Freeway near Somers Point.
-Combined with the Delaware Memorial Bridge, the route was to provide a direct, controlled-access link to southern New Jersey resorts from Delaware, Maryland and southern Pennsylvania.
+Continuing east, the NJ 60 Freeway was to intersect the proposed NJ 50 Freeway near Mays Landing, the Garden State Parkway just north of the Great Egg Harbor Bridge, and the proposed US 9 Freeway near Somers Point.
+Combined with the Delaware Memorial Bridge, the route was to provide a direct, controlled-access link to southern New Jersey resorts from Delaware, Maryland, and southeastern Pennsylvania.

 In 1972, the New Jersey Department of Transportation (NJDOT) described the route as follows: